Hyundai Stargazer

 The Hyundai Stargazer is a compact multi-purpose vehicle (MPV) produced by Hyundai Motor Company in Indonesia since 2022.

 The vehicle was first introduced on 15 July 2022 when the first units of the vehicle rolled off its assembly line at HMMI in Cikarang.
 It was launched and made its public debut at the 29th Gaikindo Indonesia International Auto Show on 11 August.

-Facelift (Cartenz and Cartenz X)

-The Stargazer Cartenz models embodied the "The Real Indonesian Car" theme was developed to meet the characteristics, conditions, and needs of Indonesian consumers.
-The name Cartenz was inspired by the Puncak Cartenz, the place with the highest peak in Indonesia, the name represented Hyundai's vision to achieve higher standards in innovation and comfort.